The $390 Billion HVAC Gold Rush: How to Position Your Business for 10x Private Equity Valuation

 3. Navigate Your Exit: Partnering vs. Selling

-If you're approached by one of the top HVAC private equity firms listed above, understand the difference between a full sale and a recap (recapitalization):
+If you're approached by one of the top investment firms, understand the difference between selling everything and finding a partner:

-- Full Exit: You sell 100% of your ownership for cash at closing.
-The risk is zero, but you miss out on future growth.
+• Full Exit: You sell 100% of your company for cash at closing.
+The risk is zero, but you miss out on the massive growth that happens after the sale.

-- Rollover Equity (Recap): You sell a majority stake (e.g., 70-80%) for cash and roll the remainder (20-30%) into the new, larger PE-backed platform.
-This is the most common PE strategy for founders, allowing you to get a significant payday now while keeping a stake in the massive upside of the roll-up's final sale (the "second bite of the apple").
+• Rollover Equity (Partnering): You sell a majority stake (e.g., 70-80%) for cash, but you keep the rest (20-30%) as ownership in the new, larger, investment-backed platform.
+This is the most common and lucrative strategy for founders, giving you a big payday now while keeping a stake in the massive final sale (the "second bite of the apple").

 Final Takeaway: Position for Premium Value